 SMALL FIRES: Small fires in the incipient (beginning) stage may be extinguished using handheld portable fire extinguishers.
-Any extinguisher suitable for Class B fires, dry chemical, CO2, water spray, alcohol-resistant foam or Halon.
+Any extinguisher suitable for Class B fires, dry chemical, CO2, water spray, foam or Halon.

-LARGE FIRES: Alcohol-resistant foam.
+LARGE FIRES: Foam.
 Water may be ineffective for fighting the fire, but may be used to cool fire-exposed containers.
 Do not use straight water streams as this may spread the fire.